renovatebot/renovate/docs/usage/upgrade-best-practices.md

 ### Why updating often is easier, faster and safer

 You may think that updating takes too much time.
-But updating regulary actually _saves_ you time, because:
+But updating regularly actually _saves_ you time, because:

 - Regular updates tend to be small
 - Applying `major` updates is easier